gsm1011/hadoop.admin/manuscript/chapter6.md

 From this window, we can check the status of both local and remote processes.
 Checking the status of local processes is relatively simple.
 First, select the desired process to check from the process list.
-Then, we only need to click the “Connect” button.
+Then, we only need to click the "Connect" button.
 Checking the status of remote processes is relatively complicated.
 We need to specify the location of the service by either specifying hostname and port or protocol and sap as shown in Figure [fig:jconsole].
 We also need to